Feiyingdai/car-Insurance-claim-prediction/README.md

 ### Backgorund:

 In recent years, Tesla's intelligent systems and high performance have gained significant market traction.
-However, some models such as **Model Y and Cybertruck exhibit elevated claim frequencies and costs**, attracting attention from insurers and regulators.
+However, some models such as **Model Y exhibits elevated claim frequencies and costs**, attracting attention from insurers and regulators.
 These trends are driven by:
 - High repair costs associated with intelligent systems
 - Complex Autopilot-related accident factors
 - Heterogeneous driver behaviors and vehicle usage scenarios